 We’ve got a few great exercises and interventions in our blog and toolkit to help you start overcoming your negativity bias.

-- This Finding Silver Linings intervention can be used both in group and one-on-one settings.
+- This The What If Bias intervention can be used one-on-one settings.
 Its goal is to help you adapt your view of negative experiences or events by taking a more balanced and positive perspective on them.
-Over a couple of weeks, it guides you through several steps to build more optimism and resilience.
-You’ll shift into a positive mindset, identify a recent difficulty and its costs, then find the silver linings.
+Instead of catastrophizing possible negative outcomes, positive outcomes are envisioned.

-- With this Savor the Moment exercise, you can learn how to fully appreciate micro-moments of positivity in your life.
-Although this exercise is aimed at children, it is a great way to take a small step towards focusing on the negative, you can start to enhance your wellbeing by savoring the present moment, ideally taking a step or two toward addressing the positive–negative asymmetry we’ve been discussing.
+- With this Fun Mindful Eating exercise, you can learn how to appreciate micro-moments of positivity in your life.
+Although this exercise is aimed at children, it is a great way to take a small step towards focusing on the positive.
+Savor the present moment, savor a meal and then take further steps toward addressing the positive–negative asymmetry we’ve been discussing.

 3 Useful Tests

 Negativity bias can be studied using a variety of different subjective and psychophysiological tests.
 If you’re interested in researching the phenomenon further, here are a few approaches that have been used in peer-reviewed studies:

 - The Future Events Scale is a subjective, 26-item measure of negativity bias that measures optimism and pessimism on two separate subscales (Anderson, 1990).
 To complete this test, subjects use an 11-point Likert scale to rate how likely or unlikely an event is to take place in the future, with +5 being extremely likely and -5 being extremely unlikely.
 The more pessimistic a subject’s score, the higher their negativity bias (Kiken & Shook, 2011).

 - ERP measures are a psychophysiological way to study the bias, coupled with affective processing tasks (Ho, Sun, Ting, Chan, & Lee, 2015).
 Typically in such studies, participants are asked to sort or rate stimuli such as words or pictures according to their emotional valence; in the meantime, measures of their electrophysiological responses are made.